-MIRI ARIE, PHD
+MIRI ARIE, PHD, CGP

 Dr. Arie has expertise in helping parents develop the skills to support kids who struggle with emotional regulation, parent-child relationships, or trauma.
-Dr. Arie also specializes in group therapy for kids and adolescents.

 Dr. Arie integrates Cognitive Behavioral Therapy (CBT) techniques with Attachment-based intervention and uses Internal Family System (IFS) intervention approach in her work.
 Dr. Arie is trained in Trauma-Focused CBT treatment for children (TF-CBT), and the SPACE treatment to support parents of children who struggle with Anxiety.
 Parents play an important collaborative role when working with children and should expect to be present in most meetings with their children (pre-adolescents).